"Now you have a sun room": Woman left without most of her house after storm

 - A lady posted a video showing the amount of damage that her apartment sustained after overnight heavy rain in Johannesburg.

-- Homes in Wyberg were left without roofs in a video on TikTok showing a Level 8 storm.
+- Homes in Wyberg were left without roofs in a video on TikTok showing a Level 8 storm's effects on a neighbourhood.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!